Wiggins Delivers On Both Ends, Warriors Lead NBA Finals 3-2

 Jaylen Brown was 2 for 11 to start the game and finished with 18 points on 5-of-18 shooting and missed all five of his 3-point tries.

-Tatum gave Boston its first 3-pointer on the night 4:34 before halftime and the Celtics were 11 of 32 from deep overall.
+Tatum gave Boston its first 3-pointer on the night 4:34 before halftime and the Celtics wound up 11 of 32 from deep overall.
+The Celtics were sloppy in stretches, committing 18 turnovers.

+“When we’re at our best, it’s simple ball movement.
+I think the third quarter showed that.
+The drive and kick was beautiful, was working, getting guys wide-open shots,” coach Ime Udoka said.READ MORE: Person Detained After Fire Damages Restaurant Under Construction In West Sacramento

 KLAY’S DAY